Online Originals: Proposed changes in curriculum sparks debate between Board of Education members

 GREENVILLE, N.C.
-(WNCT) – Members from North Carolina’s Board of Education proposed changes to the state’s Social Studies curriculum.
-But, there’s debate between education leaders whether or not these changes are anti-American.
+(WNCT) – Members from North Carolina’s Board of Education proposed changes to the state’s social studies curriculum.
+But, there’s a debate between education leaders on whether or not these changes are anti-American.

-The proposed changes were formed to create a more inclusive curriclum in K-12 grade schools.

-Manfra says these changes aren’t telling kids what their opinion should be, but rather helps them develop arguments for, or against, their views.
+Manfra said these changes aren’t telling kids what their opinion should be, but rather helps them develop arguments for, or against, their views.

 “I would suggest that in the classroom that would be done in a really open-ended sort of inquiry approach where you look at primary and secondary sources to help make sense of those themes that in reference to the standards,” she says.

-Manfra says educations is evolving, and students are learning how to make their own conclusions about American history, with guidance from teachers.
+Manfra said educations is evolving, and students are learning how to make their own conclusions about American history, with guidance from teachers.

-Manfra says, even with the debate happening between the board, she hopes this doesn’t overshadow the other issues that need to be addressed.
+Manfra said even with the debate happening between the board, she hopes this doesn’t overshadow the other issues that need to be addressed.

 The board will vote on Thursday whether or not to accept these changes.